 LECTURE – ‘Quilts in 19th Century American Life’

 Join quilt historian Hallye Bone as she discusses the role that quilting and embroidery played in 19th century American life.
 This presentation will feature unique antique quilts from the Campbell House collection.
-The lecture will be presented at 12 p.m. and again at 3 p.m.
+The lecture will be presented at 12 p.m.
 Reservations are required (free) as seating is limited.
-April 3 is the final day of the special Campbell House exhibit “Fabric of Time: Campbell Family Textiles.”

 About the presenter

 Hallye Bone made her first quilt in 1967 and has never stopped quilting.
-Classes from Robert Bishop, Curator of the American Folk Art Museum and at the St. Louis Art Museum taught her how to repair and store quilts.
-She began to repair quilts for clients and wrote for several
+Classes from Robert Bishop, Curator of the American Folk Art Museum and at the St. Louis Art Museum taught her how to repair and store quilts and she began to repair quilts for clients and wrote for several

 quilting magazines.
 A St. Louis native, she spent 12 years in Houston, and taught in six quilt shops there.
 She studied to become a quilt appraiser and currently is an appraiser of quilted textiles, certified by the American Quilter’s Society.
 Fascinated by quilt history, she lectures, teaches quilting and embroidery, appraises quilts, and repairs quilts.
 She is known for her books: “Caring for Your Quilts” and “Flower Dance,” an applique/embroidery book that includes patterns for Victorian redwork embroidery.
 Hallye tries to piece and quilt every day and enjoys the wonderful quilters she has met in her forty year career.

-A silent auction featuring nine quilts will be held beginning April 3 and will conclude on April 13.
+A silent auction featuring nine quilts will be held beginning June 12 and will conclude on July 3.
 The quilts on auction were donated to benefit the Campbell House Museum and are from the collection of Lynn Isenberg.
-The quilts (illustrated below) will be on display at the April 3 lecture.
+More details to come.